-Delhi Police file FIR against creators of app where photos of Muslim women were put up ‘for auction’
+Delhi Police file FIR against creators of app that put Muslim women up ‘for auction’

 Images of hundreds of women were uploaded via an auctioning app called ‘Sulli Deals’ on Sunday.

-The Delhi Police’s Special Cell on Thursday registered a First Information Report against unidentified people for creating an app where images of Muslim women were put up for online auction, ANI reported.
+The Delhi Police’s Special Cell on Thursday registered a First Information Report against unidentified people for creating an app where Muslim women were put up for online auction, ANI reported.

 Images of hundreds of women were uploaded via an auctioning app called “Sulli Deals” on Sunday, The Quint reported.
 “Sulli” is a derogatory term used to refer to Muslim women.
 The app, which was uploaded on repository hosting service GitHub, has been taken down by the platform after outrage on social media.